Sgoodridge96/TsResume/ReadMe.txt

 information about me.

     Each page has links to either bring you to my personal GitHub, LinkedIn, and projects, as well as options to also download my Resume to look at it for themselves.
+I went with a simple, yet modern design for my Resume website to put more emphasis on the projects I've completed and amd currently working on.
 I plan to update this as I continue my professional career and use the current layout as building blocks for future implementations.

 Challenges:
-    I based this webpage on my old resume I submitted for an old assignment in this class, but in TypeScript instead of JaveScript.
+    I based this portfolio website off an old Resume assignment I submitted earlier in the semester, but in TypeScript instead of JaveScript.
 Moving this website from JavaScript to TypeScript was a bit more of a challenge than I initially anticipated, but overall, the look and feel of the website was what I was aiming for.